strawlab/tilta-n2-control/README.md

 ### 1. Set up the motor

-Most importantly, we must set the motor to operate on IEEE 804.15.4 channel 12
+Most importantly, we must set the motor to operate on IEEE 804.15.4 channel 12.
+If you want it on a different channel, you'll need to change it in both motor and dongle firmware (in `src/main.c`).

 1. turn on the Knob.
 2. navigate to Menu -> Connect -> 2.4G -> Channels, activate CH1